Solar · Illinois

 Average price an Illinois home paid per kilowatt-hour in April 2026 — up from 18.3¢ a year earlier (EIA, preliminary).

-Rate hikes U.S. utilities requested last year — more than double the year before (PowerLines).
+Rate hikes U.S. utilities requested in 2025 — more than double the year before (PowerLines).

 Sources: U.S. EIA Electric Power Monthly, Table 5.6.A (April 2026, preliminary); PowerLines 2025 utility rate-case review.